-Small wheels, or those that are at or near 16 inches are perfect for emphasizing the lightweight, highly compactible effect.
+Small wheels (16 inches) – are perfect for emphasizing the lightweight, highly compactible effect.
 The smaller wheels serve as an ideal space saver, and allow you to have more control over the bike during riding.

 One thing to keep in mind with small wheels, is that they require more rotations to cover a set distance, thus wheel replacements will need to be done more often.
 You will also feel bumps, potholes, or uneven terrain more easily than you would on larger wheels.

 Medium sized wheels (20 inches) – This size encompasses most varieties and models of folding bicycles; thus it is easier to find a bicycle that fits your needs.